 Previous work runs the gamut from current affairs to lifestyle and entertainment.
 Recent credits include the hit architecture series ‘Dermot Bannon’s USA Homes’ and popular science and technology series ’10 Things to Know About’.
 Past work includes multi award-winning projects such as ‘Imagining Ulysses’ a feature-length film documentary about James Joyce’s masterpiece and ’Cherish All The Children’ a radio documentary about the remarkable women who refused to give their children up for adoption and became Ireland’s ‘first’ single parents.

-She has worked in both the Irish State broadcaster Radio Telefís Éireann (RTE) and the independent sector.
-Her projects have been funded by a variety of organisations including The Irish Film Board (IFB) and the Broadcasting Authority of Ireland (BAI).
-Hilary’s work has been broadcast on television and radio in Europe, been in competition at many festivals worldwide and has been screened at the Exhibition of Visual Art in Limerick (EVA).
+Hilary has worked in both the Irish State Broadcaster RTÉ and the independent sector.
+Her work has been broadcast on television and radio in Europe, been in competition at many festivals worldwide and has been included in Ireland’s Biennial Exhibition of Visual Art.

 Hilary was a recent winner of The Sean O’Faolain Short Story Competition.